 For most of us Poly High School is that big I-shaped building on the hill on Conner Avenue at Rosedale Avenue.
 But an earlier generation would remember the Poly High School on Nashville Avenue at Avenue D. And a still-earlier generation would remember the Poly High School on Nashville at Avenue B.

-The first home of Poly High was built in 1907 on Nashville Avenue at Avenue B (where William James Middle School is today) after the Polytechnic school district had formed in 1906.
+The first home of Poly High was built in 1907 on Nashville Avenue at Avenue B (next to where William James Middle School is today) after the Polytechnic school district had formed in 1906.
+The high school was also called the “Dillow School” in honor of Poly civic leader Samuel Selkirk Dillow.
 Clip is from the July 7, 1907 Telegram.

 But by 1921 that building, although only fourteen years old, was, in the words of school board secretary S. S. Ogilvie, “hardly safe” and “dilapidated.”
 Apparently back then Poly kids could wear out a school building as quickly as they could the seat of a pair of knee pants or the soles of a pair of Buster Browns.

 Ogilvie also said the district needed to sell $265,000 ($3.4 million today) in bonds to continue to operate.
 He said the high school was already holding half-day sessions because of low funds.
 But if the bonds were approved, he said, the district would build a new high school three stories high with auditorium, gymnasium, and “all modern school equipment.”
 Clip is from the June 21, 1921 Star-Telegram.

 Architect Wiley G. Clarkson, as he had for so many other Fort Worth schools, would design the new building.
 Here are the architect’s sketch from June and the completed building.
 (Clip is from the June 10, 1921 Star-Telegram; photo is from the 1924 yearbook.)

 These Fort Worth Record photos of 1922 show the first and second Poly High School buildings.